-The term true integration denotes a hotel's central reservations system and property management sharing a database.
-Rebecca Oliva reports the term true integration, in which the CRS and PMS use the same database for processing reservations.
-This allows for realtime reservations, which are a perceived benefit for consumers, as well as less technology investment for the storage of data, which is a benefit for hotel investors.
+It is interesting to note that there is a technological advancement being developed that integrates a hotel's central reservations system and property management system.
+Rebecca Oliva reports the term true integration, in which the CRS and PMS use the same database for processing reservations.12 This allows for real-time reservations, which are a perceived benefit for consumers, as well as less technology investment for the storage of data, which is a benefit for hotel investors.
 Hotels can access reservation data via the Internet.
+Current software providers include MICROS Systems, through OPERA, and AREMIS (AremisSoft Corporation).